pshi2005/FinlandHeaven/README.md

 # FinlandHeaven
 A blockchain-based platform that enforces fair, transparent taxation using Ethereum.
 For HackDuke 2016: Code for Good.
+Winner of the ConsenSys Award for Best Use of Blockchain.

 # Inspiration
 Many of the world problems can be solved by enforcing a transparent and efficient taxation system.
 Using Ethereum, we want to enable governments and organizations, especially nonprofits (such as the Community Empowerment Fund), to promote transparent, fair taxation with smart contracts.